uc-berkeley-w215/summer2020/schedule/unit 12.md

 ## Unit 12: Mobile Permissions – *July 23*

+### Async material note:

+ - The video that is no longer available at the link in the course materials can be replaced by [this one](https://www.youtube.com/watch?v=vFJYV7CSkJ4).

 ### Readings

   - Balebako, R., Jung, J., Lu, W., Cranor, L., & Nguyen, C. (2013).